This is a new addition to the PLIX facilitator toolkit, and one that you will craft yourself!

 - I encourage peer learning.

-- I curate diverse example projects to inspire patrons.
+- I curate diverse, inspiring example projects.

 - I keep my hands off the tools!